YasnairAngulo5/DTC-DE-FINAL-PROJECT/prefect/README.md

     python3 ingest_deployment.py
 ```
 *Note:* In [settings.py](/prefect/settings.py) file you can configure the name of the blocks you need to create.
-4. To deploy the ingestion workglow
+4. To deploy the ingestion workflow

 ## Process